-They are hosting a Conversation Cafe, an informal story swapping workshop, on the themes of the show.
+They are hosting Conversation Cafes in Leicester and Newcastle, informal story swapping workshops, on the themes of the show.

 Neal Pike is using his extensive music collection to explore his difficult relationship with masculinity.
 It will probably involve live music, acedotes and poetry.
 (It’s early days).

 To make the show, Neal and his long term collaborator Matt Miller will be artists in residence at Attenborough Arts Centre.
 While in Leicester they are hoping to meet people and hear about their relationship to music and masculinity.
 (Hope this is you).

 The Conversation Cafe is an opportunity to swap anecdotes.
 Participants are invited to respond to prompts laid out on the table which explore the themes of the show, and to think of an anecdote or anecdotes raised by one or more of those prompts.